hiteshpakhan/ztm_webdevelopment/L- React.js, React Hooks, Redux - Part 01/b-/understand_one.md

 * generally we cannot use the html like format inside the javascript but with react it is possible

 * react provide you the facility to import the files like css or the images into the other files that cannot possible with the only javascript

+* if you want to write the javascript inside the component function you can write it inside the qurly brackets {}